cabani/SuperpixelGridMasksLibrary/README.md

 This Python library focuses on data augmentation techniques based on superpixels.
 It is highly beneficial for machine learning, particularly in scenarios involving limited image datasets.

 # Install
-The current version of SuperpixelGridMasks Library can be installed with PyPI.
+The current version of SuperpixelGridMasks Library can be installed with PyPI **(will be available soon)**.
 ```sh
 $ pip install SuperpixelGridMasks
 ```